 “It has been eighteen years now, since I met Lang Lang, and from the first moment we have developed a special and close friendship,” says Lukas Barwinski-Brown, who had worked with Lang Lang on his first recording for Deutsche Grammophon as their head of operations in Austria.

 The former chief at Universal Music Austria in Vienna has been an integral part of many music icons’ lives, but feels a special kinship with Chinese star pianist Lang Lang.
-The two are often present for each other’s career milestones; Lang Lang was there to celebrate when Barwinski was cast as the first ever Polish director of the Warsaw Opera in 2011, and it was then that the pianist approached Barwinski with his own passion project: his foundation focusing on the piano, its literature, and fundamental musical learning as an overarching educational outreach program.
+The two are often present for each other’s career milestones; Lang Lang was there to celebrate when Barwinski was cast as the first ever Polish casting director of the Warsaw National Opera in 2010, and it was then that the pianist approached Barwinski with his own passion project: his foundation focusing on the piano, its literature, and fundamental musical learning as an overarching educational outreach program.
 In short: the foundation’s mission was to bring music into every kid’s life.

 Barwinski remembers the early beginnings: “There was a lot of enthusiasm, but It was not an easy start, everything took time.
 People were skeptical.
 The channels of getting into the Public-School System in the US can be very tricky.
 It’s a very different situation than in a more homogeneous school system, like in Austria or Germany.
 And yet we really wanted to get into the poor districts that were desperately lacking so many things and presenting a total void when it came to music education.”